FrancisMbroh/snake-game-clone/README.md

-#Welcome
+###Welcome
-This project is a clone of the famous nokia snake game
+-This project is a clone of the famous nokia snake game